How do you solve a problem like Maria?

 You will also need to buy a new 200A AC breaker box and 2-pole 40A AC breaker to install as a critical loads panel.
 They are very common and can be found at any hardware store.
 By adding a critical loads panel, you are able to power only the most important items, like your refrigerator, and not waste energy on non-critical items.

-We also have a pallet of AGM Crown deep cycle batteries for a total of 780Ah 48V, 37.4kWh battery bank.
+We also have a AGM Crown deep cycle batteries .
+We recommend buying a full pallet of 16 for a total of 780Ah 48V, 37.4kWh battery bank.
 Due to the way that AC Coupled systems, like our battery backup kits, charge the batteries, a large battery bank is needed to prevent overcharging and damaging the battery bank.
 We do not recommend using a smaller bank than this.
 For long life, batteries like to be charged at a certain rate.
 If they are charged with too much current, they can become damaged by trying to charge too fast.
 If they are charged with too little current, the battery bank will not be fully charged and will suffer an early death from sulfation, where crystals form inside the battery.
 The fastest recommended charge rate for an AGM battery is around C/6.
 That means a charging current of about 1/6 of the amp hour of the battery bank.
 780Ah / 6 =130A, which is right around what the inverter will be charging at with a 6000W solar array.

 If individual batteries are also needed for smaller systems, we have also shipped 12V 230Ah AGM Crown batteries that can be bought in any quantity.